Megha-krishnan175/Customer-Churn-Analysis/README.md

   🌡️ Correlation Heatmap
       Highlights relationships between numerical variables.

-🔑 Key Insights
+🔑 Key Insights:
   ⚠️ Churn is influenced by multiple factors, not a single variable 📉 No strong correlation between individual variables and churn 👴 Older customers show a slight tendency to churn more 💰 Balance varies widely but does not independently impact churn 🔄 Significant overlap between churned and retained customers

-💡 Business Recommendations
+💡 Business Recommendations:
    🤖 Use predictive models to identify at-risk customers 🎯 Target older customers with retention strategies 📢 Improve customer engagement & communication
   💎 Provide premium services for high-value customers 🚨 Implement early churn detection systems

-▶️ How to Run
+▶️ How to Run:
    1.Open the notebook in Google Colab
    2.Run cells step-by-step
    3.Explore visualizations and insights

- 🏁 Conclusion
+ 🏁 Conclusion:
     *Customer churn is a complex, multi-factor problem.
     *No single variable strongly explains churn, making it essential to use data-driven and multi-dimensional strategies.
     *This project demonstrates how data analysis can help businesses reduce churn and improve customer retention.

- 👤 Author
+ 👤 Author:
      MEGHA K